korakotlee/koasset/README.md

-# KoAsset - Consolidated Estate Report
+# KoAsset - Sovereign Asset Tracking

+**Your assets.
+Your data.
+Your control.**

-KoAsset helps you manage and visualize your estate, assets, and beneficiaries.
+KoAsset is a **non-custodial, local-first financial inventory system** that helps you manage and visualize your estate, assets, and beneficiaries—without ever sending your data to the cloud.

+### Why KoAsset?

+- 🔒 **Total Privacy** — Zero data collection.
+Your financial data never leaves your device.
+- ⚡ **Instant Utility** — No account creation required.
+Start tracking assets immediately.
+- 👨‍👩‍👧‍👦 **Legacy Planning** — Focus on asset *handoff* to beneficiaries, not just portfolio performance.
+- 🌐 **Open Source** — Fully transparent.
+[View the code →](https://github.com/korakotlee/koasset)

+### Who is KoAsset for?

+- **Privacy Advocates** — People who value data ownership and want full control.
+- **Estate Organizers** — Families organizing asset data for heirs and beneficiaries.
+- **Modern Investors** — Users tracking diverse assets (Real Estate, Crypto, Collections) that automated tools often miss.

 ## Try it out
 You can try the live version here: [https://koasset.vercel.app/](https://koasset.vercel.app/)